List of The Dumping Ground characters: Sasha Bellman

 Sasha Bellman, portrayed by Annabelle Davis, made her first appearance on 6 October 2015 in series 3 of The Dumping Ground during the episode "Three Days" and departed on 18 February 2022 in series 9.

 When she arrived, she had caused chaos but then after a while, she starts to settle in well at Ashdene Ridge.
 She gets on well with most of the residents except Ryan, she becomes friends with Carmen and Tee.

-Sasha is delighted when Kelly announces she is pregnant with Sasha's half-sister, but is left upset when Kelly says it wouldn't work with Sasha being at home.
-Sasha decides she wants to be fostered and is matched with an adoptive couple, Lou (Warwick Davis) and Ange (Francesca Papagno), but on a trip to the seaside, Sasha realises she's not ready to give up her family and she plants goods from a shop in Ange's bag.
+Sasha is delighted when Kelly announces she is pregnant with Sasha's half-sister, but is left upset when Kelly says it would not work with Sasha being at home.
+Sasha decides she wants to be fostered and is matched with an adoptive couple, Lou (Warwick Davis) and Ange (Francesca Papagno), but on a trip to the seaside, Sasha realises she is not ready to give up her family and she plants goods from a shop in Ange's bag.
 Sasha convinces Harry to get to know Lou and Ange.
 Sasha has dwarfism, most likely due to spondyloepiphyseal dysplasia congenita.

 In series 6, She was about to leave to join Dexter and his family in the new house but she decided to stay in Ashdene Ridge as she was Sorry/Not Sorry (hence the title of the episode).